 Regarding the Wine Country wildfires from October, the California Insurance Commissioner, Dave Jones, has provided an updated insured loss total of US$9.4 billion for that event.
 The reported insured loss total includes “residential, commercial, automobile and other property claims filed with 260 insurers through December 1, 2017.”
 The claims cover “…the destruction and damage for more than 21,000 homes, 2,800 businesses, and more than 6,100 private autos, commercial vehicles, and 788 losses involving other lines of insurance such as agricultural equipment and watercraft” according to the statement.
 Destroyed structures include 5,747 single-family and multifamily homes with 15,359 more damaged.
 Also, 2,814 commercial properties or multifamily dwellings were damaged, including 997 total losses.

 It is important to note that the most recent RMS insured loss estimate of between US$6 billion to US$8 billion released on October 27 excludes loss to additional lines of business beyond residential, commercial, and industrial exposures, such as automobiles, agricultural equipment, and watercraft, along with all damage due to smoke.
 In addition, loss from properties outside the fire perimeter, such as from damage caused by ember accumulations beyond the burnt area, was not included in the estimate.
 The published RMS report also noted the uncertainty associated with the event that could result in the observed loss total approaching US$10 billion.
-RMS will continue to monitor the losses associated with both the ongoing fires and Wine Country fires while working to incorporate insights, such as damage due to ember accumulation and smoke, into the upcoming release of the RMS North America Wildfire HD model.
+RMS will continue to monitor the losses associated with both the ongoing fires and Wine Country fires while working to incorporate insights, such as damage due to ember accumulation and smoke, into the upcoming release of the RMS® U.S Wildfire HD model, part of the RMS North America Wildfire HD Models suite.

 Importantly, when developing a probabilistic loss model for the wildfire peril, the characteristics and likelihood of occurrence of the special conditions seen in the events of 2017 must be considered within the creation of an event set.
 These extreme high wind/low moisture conditions have the capacity to result in tail events that include higher rates of spread and intensity while also taxing suppression resources.
 The implications of these conditions are critical to understand how to capture realistic wildfire behavior in the fire spread module of catastrophe risk model.